The International Committee’s response to the “End of History”: The March 1992 Plenum of the ICFI

 However, events over the past quarter-century and more, have not confirmed that hopeful, sunny prognosis.

-On January 4, 1992, a Saturday, nine days following the official dissolution of the Soviet Union in Moscow, Dave North presented to a party membership meeting of the Workers League in Detroit a comprehensive examination of what had brought about its demise.
+On January 4, 1992, a Saturday, nine days following the official dissolution of the Soviet Union in Moscow, David North presented to a party membership meeting of the Workers League in Detroit a comprehensive examination of what had brought about its demise.
 As part of that analysis, The End of the USSR, he made these points:

 The dissolution of the USSR certainly represents the culmination of Stalinism’s betrayal of the principles of the October Revolution and of the Soviet and international working class. … The oft-repeated warnings of the Trotskyist movement, dating all the way back to the 1920s, that Stalinism would lead the Soviet workers to a catastrophe, have been profoundly and tragically vindicated. …